 The Bali Bird Park, a great destination for adults and children alike.
 The grounds are green and tropical, and the park boasts approximately 1,000 exotic birds from a variety of Indonesian islands, plus South America and South Africa.
 Children especially enjoy watching the birds being fed (feeding times are posted).
-Next door is the Bali Reptile Park, where you can see Komodo dragons without going all the way to Komodo.

 A traditional Balinese massage, based on ancient techniques, involves lots of long, gentle strokes, palm pressure, stretching, and acupressure.
 Day spas are inexpensive but inconsistent, as the good therapists inevitably get hired away by hotels.
 You’re usually much better off splurging for the treatment at your hotel spa (even the most modest hotels on the island have one).

 June has the most reliably pleasant weather (daytime temps in the 80s and gentle breezes to keep the sun from feeling too hot) and decent prices (high-season hotel rates don’t kick in until July).

 April, May, mid-September, and the rainy-season months of October, November, and early December are other good options: They’re much quieter, and when it does rain, showers are usually limited to a few hours in the afternoon and overnight.